aragon/plumbery/docs/intent.md

 # Intent

-Represents an intent that allows to get transaction paths from it.
+Intent to change anything on an organization and its apps, through an Ethereum transaction.
+Allows to get transaction paths from it.

 ## Methods